-To define and manage each of its risks, Solunion Group has established a framework of policies that have been approved by the Board of Directors of each of the companies.
+To define and manage each of its risks, Solunion has established a framework of policies that have been approved by the Company's Board of Directors.

-The strategies, objectives, and informing procedures for the key risks to which the Group is exposed, reflected in the risk appetite approved by the Group's Board of Directors or equivalent body establishes the degree of risk the entity is prepared to assume to reach its business objectives with no relevant deviations, including in adverse situations.
+The strategies, objectives, and informing procedures for the key risks to which the Company is exposed, reflected in the Risk Appetite Framework approved by the Controlling Company's Board of Directors or equivalent body establishes the degree of risk the Controlling Company is prepared to assume to reach its business objectives with no relevant deviations, including in adverse situations.

-Details are shown below of the main risks faced by the Solunion Group (both those included in the Solvency Capital Requirement and those not included) with respect to their identification, measurement, management, monitoring and notification.
+Details are shown below of the main risks faced by Solunion with respect to their identification, measurement, management, monitoring and notification.